CHT 002 - Conjugate heat transfer

 - At the interface of the solid and fluid region (surface at ), a no-slip velocity constraint is applied.

 For Taylor-Couette flow, typically a viscous fluid is considered.
-Here, water properties are used in fluid.
-However, its kinematic viscosity is increased to m²/s (instead of m²/s) to make it viscous.
+Typical water properties are used for the fluid here, but kinematic viscosity is increased to to make it viscous.
+Normally, water has a kinematic viscosity of .

 Simulation setup guide